NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 Here we can specify settings for the document, like the title and the output format.

-* Change the title to "My first R Markdown document"
+* Change the title to `My first R Markdown document`

-* Now, read through the rest of the template R Markdown document to get a feeling for the format
+Now, read through the rest of the template R Markdown document to get a feeling for the format.
 As you can see, there are essentially three types of components in an R Markdown document:

 1. Text (written in R Markdown)

-2. Code chunks (written in R, or another supported language)
+2. Code chunks (written in R or another [supported language](#r-markdown-and-other-languages))
 3. The YAML header

 Let's dig deeper into each of these in the following sections!
 But first, just